-Note: Data are reported by individual teacher preparation programs and the summary data are provided here.
+Note: Data is reported by individual teacher preparation programs and the summary data is provided here.
 Definitions for Supervised Clinical Experience and questions to collect data for Supervised Clinical Experience come directly from the Title II Higher Education Act.
 See definition and questions above.
 As per the Title II instructions, the number of hours the interns spend as teacher of record should not be included in the student teaching.

-Figure 7 depicts the distribution of preliminary teacher preparation program by their required clock hours for student teaching for Traditional Route in 2014-15.
-About 13 percent of the programs in the Traditional Route had required an average of less than 400 hours for student teaching.
-Nearly one-third (32 percent) of the programs required an average student teaching hours between 400 to 499 and another one-fifth (20 percent) between 500 and 599 hours.
-Remaining 37 percent had more than 600 hours of required student teaching.
-In summary, more than half the programs (55 percent) had required an average of 500 or more clock hours for student teaching.
+Figure 6 depicts the distribution of initial teacher preparation programs by their required clock hours for student teaching by Route in 2015-16.
+About 9 percent of the programs in the Traditional route, 14 percent of the Alternative, IHE-Based, and 25 percent of the Alternative, not IHE-Based route had required an average of less than 400 hours for student teaching.
+More than half (55 percent of the Traditional route) and about one-third (33 percent of the Alternative, IHE-Based route) of the programs required average student teaching hours between 400 to 599 hours.
+Another one-third (27 percent of Traditional route and 33 percent of Alternative, IHE-Based route) required between 600 and 799 hours.
+The remaining nine percent of Traditional route and 20 percent of Alternative, IHE-Based route had more than 800 hours of required student teaching.
+In summary, a vast majority of the programs required an average of 400 or more clock hours for student teaching.